HEnquist/camilladsp/README.md

       filename: path/to/filter.txt
       channel: 0 (*)
 ```
-The `type` can be "File", "Wav" or "Values".
-Use "Wav" to load a standard .wav file, "File" to load a raw file, and "Values" for giving the coefficients directly in the configuration file.
+The `type` can be `Raw`, `Wav` or `Values`.
+Use `Wav` to load a standard .wav file, `Raw` to load a raw file (see list of allowed raw formats below), and `Values` for giving the coefficients directly in the configuration file.
 The `filename` field should hold the path to the coefficient file.
 Using the absolute path is recommended in most cases.
-Please note that wav-files are not supported!
-Please see the [separate guide for converting wav to raw files](coefficients_from_wav.md).
-See below for a list of allowed raw formats.

 If a relative path is given it will first try to find the file relative to the config file path.
 If it's not found there, the path is assumed to be relative to the current working directory.
 Note that this only applies when the config is loaded from a file.
 When a config is supplied via the websocket server only the current working dir of the CamillaDSP process will be searched.

 If the filename includes the tokens `$samplerate$` or `$channels$`, these will be replaced by the corresponding values from the config.
 For example, if samplerate is 44100, the filename `/path/to/filter_$samplerate$.raw` will be updated to `/path/to/filter_44100.raw`.

+#### Values directly in config file

 Example for giving values:
 ```